-What an employee benefit fair is and how does it help an organization
+What an employee benefit fair is and how benefit fairs help an organization motivate their employees

 The HR or Benefits departments at most major companies hold an employee benefits fair.
 The fair occurs on an annual or bi-annual basis and they are usually held in the Spring and/or Fall.
 Most companies have an open enrollment period during which time employees can join or make changes to existing programs and benefit fairs coincide with this time.
 Most larger companies offer benefits such as health and vision care, memberships to local businesses and even retirement funds and 401k’s.
 Although many benefits are offered, most employees are not aware of them.
 This is where the benefit fair comes into action; it can be a great platform for both the employees and the vendors as it gives them an opportunity to discuss what is on offer and the best ways to utilize the benefits.
 Offering employee benefits and holding benefit fairs has been found to have a measurable impact on employees.
 A study conducted by Corestream, which is a company that helps other larger companies handle employee benefits, found that 87% of employees that worked for companies that offered benefits felt they mattered to the company as a result of the benefits that were offered.